angusshire/msbot/README.md

 ### How to Use
 To use, download the latest release and run the executable.
 Since the bot uses the resources in the `images` folder to parse game snapshots, do not modify anything inside that folder.

+From there, usage is intuitive: simply check the checkboxes corresponding to the desired functionality.

 ### Platforms
 This bot works on Windows 7 64-bit.
 It likely works for other versions of Windows.